Quantum cosmological background superposition and perturbation predictions: Tensor perturbations

-As is usual in a trajectory approach such as the one discussed above~\cite{Pinto-Neto:2013npa,Pinto-Neto:2013toa,Peter:2015zaa}, we consider a Born-Oppenheimer approximation to describe the quantum evolution of primordial perturbations.
+As is usual in a trajectory approach such as the one discussed above~\cite{Pinto-Neto:2013npa,Pinto-Neto:2013toa,Peter:2015zaa}, we consider a Born-Oppenheimer approximation (see, e.g., Refs.~\cite{Kiefer:2025udf,Bergeron:2025eda}) to describe the quantum evolution of primordial perturbations.
 We restrict our attention to the tensor modes (gravitational waves), as those can be seen as spectator fields on the evolving background~\cite{Micheli:2022tld}.
 Setting the full metric to take the form